MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 If you installed the Portal, you can use the UI to search on any attribute or query for a particular user.

-If you only have the service server(without Portal UI) installed you can run a search syntax based on the [FIMAutomation PSSnapin], Example found [here](https://social.technet.microsoft.com/wiki/contents/articles/22713.fim-portals-use-powershell-to-find-all-users-without-a-manager.aspx).
+If you only have the service server(without Portal UI) installed you can run a search syntax based on the [FIMAutomation PSSnapin].

 PAM can use the same syntax above or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser cmdlet to search for the user within the PAM environment.